-We also hosted a free Early Childhood Workshop in October of 2015 for teachers / students working in the Early Childhood field.
+We also hosted a free Early Childhood Workshop in October of 2016 for teachers / students working in the Early Childhood field.
 The participants earned a certificate of completion for 6 hours of professional development.
 The presenters volunteered their time and received a certificate of appreciation.
+This year we had 18 participants which was up 2 from the previous year.